facebook pixel Skip to main content

 Republicans hope this last-minute move will help them retain control of the House by creating a firewall to protect against the president’s record low popularity.
 They should know better.
 They were the ones who helped create so many congressional districts gerrymandered to elect more Black Members of Congress in the first place.

 Gerrymandering is a tradition nearly as old as our democracy.
 Elbridge Gerry (pronounced Gary) was a signer of the Declaration of Independence, a member of the Continental Congress, a delegate to the Constitutional Convention, a member of the First Congress, governor of Massachusetts, and later vice president under James Madison.
-At the Constitutional Convention, he warned against the people becoming “dupes of pretended patriots,” and he pressed for impeachment as a check on executive abuse.
+At the Constitutional Convention in Philadelphia, he warned against the people becoming “dupes of pretended patriots,” and he pressed for impeachment as a check on executive abuse.
 He was one of the few authors of the Constitution to refuse to sign it out of these concerns.
+Despite this, most Americans have never heard of him.

-In 1812, as governor of Massachusetts, Gerry approved a state Senate map drawn by his Jeffersonian Republican allies to protect their partisan advantage.
+Yet Gerry’s name survives not because he mistrusted power, but because he signed a bill that used power all too well.
+In 1812, as governor of Massachusetts, Gerry approved a state senate map drawn by his Jeffersonian Republican allies to protect their partisan advantage.
 One Essex County district looked to Federalist critics like a salamander, and on March 26, 1812, the Boston Gazette christened it the “Gerry-mander.”
 The term has lasted over two centuries.

-In 1994, Ginsberg told the New York Times that “the strategy and tactics were meant to break the back of the Democratic gerrymandering of 1980 and create fair and competitive districts… A good part of that was the enforcement of the Voting Rights Act.”
-If Ginsberg could significantly increase the size of the CBC, Republicans would dominate the congressional districts surrounding the new Black ones.
-He invested hundreds of thousands of dollars in state-of-the-art redistricting software and sold it to Black civil rights leaders like the NAACP for a pittance.
+Ginsberg understood this.
+In 1994, he told the New York Times that “the strategy and tactics were meant to break the back of the Democratic gerrymandering of 1980 and create fair and competitive districts… A good part of that was the enforcement of the Voting Rights Act.”
+If Ginsberg could significantly increase the size of the Congressional Black Caucus (CBC), Republicans would dominate the congressional districts surrounding the new Black ones.
+He invested hundreds of thousands of dollars in state of the art redistricting software and sold it to Black civil rights leaders like the NAACP for a pittance.

 The RNC effort successfully increased Black representation in Democratic districts, making the surrounding districts whiter, more conservative, and more Republican.
 In 1990, there were 25 members of the CBC.
+By 1994, there were 44, including James Clyburn, who was elected in 1992.
 Today, there are 62.
 1994 was also the year Republicans won the House for the first time in over 40 years.

 If Black Democratic voters are no longer packed into protected districts, they do not vanish.
 Motivated by their disenfranchisement, their votes may well determine whether this year’s Republican gerrymander becomes a firewall or a firestorm that engulfs them.